azgard88odin/essentialscripts/README.md

     After all of this, it will automatically restart your machine so make sure you are ready for it.
     This was created to assist my WSL when it no longer connects to the internet as I sometimes host a server from my WSL for testing purposes (see addwslsettings.ps1)

+  ### ntshelllive.cmd
+    Usage: ntshelllive.cmd
+    This script runs from a normal CMD prompt and elevates to admin, which then spawns an NT Authority Shell.
+This can be very useful in many scenarios.
+    Feel free to rename as 'ntshell.cmd' and, remove or comment out, the curl line.
+This is incase you do not have the PsExec64.exe on your system.
+    ** NOTE ** Should you have a 32-bit system and wish to have the script download PsExec for you, changed 'PsExec64.exe' ot 'PsExec.exe'

   ### optimizeWSL.bat
     Usage: optimizeWSL.bat
     So I ran into a few issues with WSL, the biggest problem was that the virtual hard disk would not autocompact again after removing some items.